videothrone/crux-axul-vue/README.md

 ## To-Do

 - Still some refactoring of views and CSS needed
-- Design needs an overhaul
+- Design could be nicer
 - Add "filter by artist" on Release view

 ## Deployment Status